MaxBartlett/STA199-Final-Project/project/project.md

 ![](project_files/figure-markdown_github/by-major-plots-1.png)

-Economics and biology topped the list with a mean of nearly six partners, while public policy studies had the largest median with five partners.
-One observation we instantly made is that of the stark contrast between Pratt and Trinity students.
+Economics and Biology topped the list with a mean of nearly six partners, while Public Policy Studies had the largest median with five partners.
+Biology and Computer Science had the most extreme upper outliers, with each major containing one observation of more than 30 sexual partners.
+There were no lower outliers because each major's lower whisker included 0 (the lowest possible value).
+One observation we instantly made is the stark contrast between Pratt and Trinity students.
 Does the stereotype that engineering majors have fewer sexual partners than other students hold true?

-### Trinity & Pratt vs. Sexual Partners
+#### Trinity & Pratt vs. Sexual Partners

 We first categorized respondents into either Trinity or Pratt based on their major, then displayed the summary statistics for number of partners.